mjz-smu/codelab_instructions/README.md

 You can also run multiple benchmarks by using a comma separated list with the `--benchmarks` flag.

-## Saving and Reviewing Data with BigQuery
+## Reviewing Performance Data with BigQuery

 By default PKB will output results to the terminal and save logs to the directory `/tmp/perfkitbenchmarker/runs/`.